OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/The-Omega-and-Networking/Omega-Router.md

 ## Step 2: Setup the Omega

 [//]: # (explanation of which wifi you're disabling)

+// we're disabling the wifi interface that is usually used to connect the omega to an existing network
+// connect via serial since the netowrk is being disabled

 The next step is to disable the Wi-Fi connection on the Omega.
 We want our Omega to connect to the internet via the ethernet connection and so we're going to turn off the Wi-Fi on our Omega